 Orks (and Orcs) are Choppa Krazy as a species, violent brutes who live only to wage war on anything around them or, failing that, each other.

 Eldar Exarchs are warrior-priests of Kaela Mensha Khaine, their bloody-handed god of war.
 Though the Eldar Path leads each member of the race to foster multiple personalities as they master one occupation at a time, the Exarchs are those who have become trapped on one of the Warrior Paths.
 Forsaking their past identities, they take up the mantle of the last to wear their armor and live only to wage battle on the Eldar's enemies.
-Biel-Tan craftworld is ruled by a council of such Exarchs, and known for its zealous and xenocidal campaigns to rebuild the ancient Eldar empire.
+Biel-Tan craftworld is ruled by a council of such Exarchs, which explains why that Craftworld is known for its zealous and xenocidal campaigns to rebuild the ancient Eldar empire.

 The Dark Eldar, in general.
 There is nothing they love more than the pain and suffering of others, they revel in carnage and death, and they have no control over their urges.
 Part of the reason they take part in realspace raids (besides souls and captives) is to relieve these urges on whoever gets in their way, and they don't care who these victims are; they view the entire galaxy as filled with prey organisms and playthings, basically.
 Given they're also Sufficiently Advanced Aliens who possess the technology to regrow and recover from most kinds of physical death, what would be a horrific life-or-death struggle for any sane human being is seen as nothing more than a bit of fun by them.